 - There was a lot of new malware out there.

 So Marcin set out to build the world a better malware fighter.
-He taught himself code and eventually engineered a small but highly effective anti-malware tool called Rogue Remover that quickly became popular in the security community.
+He taught himself code and eventually engineered a small but highly effective anti-malware tool called Rogue Remover (the precursor to Malwarebytes Anti-Malware) that quickly became popular in the security community.

-More importantly, in the community Marcin discovered like-minded security fanatics and malware hunters.
-They hated malicious code, traded malware intel, and helped desperate folks who came to the message boards in search of answers.
+More importantly, in the community Marcin discovered a fanatical band of malware experts.
+They dissected malicious code, traded malware intel, and helped desperate folks who came to the message boards in search of answers not found in traditional antivirus.
 On their own dime and their own time.